 The requirements of this curriculum include preparation in the basic arts and sciences.
 The major includes 63-64 credits of professional core classes (LAR 101, 201, 202, 243, 244, 300, 301, 302, 343, 344, 345, 346, 353, 354, 443, 444, 445, 447, 450); 28-29 credits of supporting requirements (ART 207; GEG 101; PLS 150; CHM 100, 101 or 103 or PHY 109, or GEO 100, or 103; CPL 410, CPL 434, 538; MTH 111; and PLS 200); and 7-8 credits of supporting electives.
 Students will also take general education classes and six credits of free electives.
 Students accepted into landscape architecture are required to maintain a grade point average of at least 2.50 with no landscape architecture grades below a letter C. Students failing to maintain this minimum may be removed from the program and required to reapply once this requirement is satisfied.
 Students are required to own a laptop computer by the time they enter the program.
 Specifications are available from the Landscape Architecture Program Office or from Ram Computer.

 URI’s Landscape Architecture Program (LAR) is competitive.
 Accreditation standards regarding staff and facilities limit the number of students accepted into the major to 20 per year.
-While enrolled in the program, students will be reviewed twice during the course of their studies: first for admission into the lower-division design sequence and again for acceptance into the upper-division B.L.A. major.
+While enrolled in the program, students will be reviewed twice during their course of studies: first for admission into the lower-division design sequence and again for acceptance into the upper-division B.L.A. major.

 Acceptance into the upper division (junior design sequence) is based on submission and review of a portfolio of lower-division work, current academic transcript, and written essay.
 A maximum of 20 students per year are accepted into the upper-division B.L.A. curriculum.
 Eligible applicants for upper division are students enrolled in LAR 244/repeat applicants, and students wishing to transfer directly into the upper division from other accredited landscape architecture programs.
 Only students who have completed comparable lower-division courses in external programs will be allowed to compete for these upper-division positions.
 Such transfer applicants must first be accepted into the University by the Office of Admission and have their portfolios, transcripts, and essays submitted to the director of the landscape architecture program before February 21 preceding the fall semester in which they wish to enroll.
-Students will be notified of their acceptance following department review.
+Students will be notified of their acceptance following a department review.

 Interested students should contact the program advisor or department chair.